Never Had a Hip

-Scrubbed for bucks with knees on floor and hips ignored.
+Scrubbed for bucks with knees polishing floor.

 Those cardboard stock-boxes at the A & P

-Purple-price-stamp the goods, and load the shelves.
+Purple-price-stamp goods, and load shelves.

-Living near the beach, sand slanted us waveside-walkers
+At the beach, sand slanted us waveside-walkers

 A chlorine-dripping poolside pencil marked my 200th half-mile.

-Climbed stairs as if painted on flat, scoffed at down-buttoners.
+Climbed stairs as if painted on flat, scoffed at Down-buttoners.

-Now carry-hugged the child—Dad’s gravida.
+Now carry-hugged a child—Dad’s gravida.

-By imaginary odometer, coast to coast to coast.
+Twenty years of coast to coast to coast to coast.

 The elliptical—Emperor of the Gym—put up high resistance